hashicorp/consul/website/source/api/acl/acl.html.md

    - `tokens` - ACL replication is replicating both policies and tokens.

 - `ReplicatedIndex` - The last index that was successfully replicated.
-Which data this index refers to depends on the type of replication being used.
+Which data the replicated index refers to depends on the replication type.
 For `legacy` replication this can be compared with the value of the `X-Consul-Index` header returned by the [`/v1/acl/list`](/api/acl/legacy.html#acl_list) endpoint to determine if the replication process has gotten all available ACLs.
 When in either